w-decker/Honors-Thesis/Protocol/protocol.md

 #### During the post-test participants must select one of three choices, denoted by three different colored squars on the screen.
 One of these three choices is selected by pressing the corresponding colored key on the keyboard.
 This requires that stickers be placed on the correct keys.
 More on this in [Section 5](#5-the-post-test-1).
 Stickers will be provided by Will.
 If you need more, please contact Will.

-## 2.5 Participant database
+## 2.5 Box folder

-#### Information as to the conditions of a specific participant are located on a shard Box file.
+#### Information as to the conditions of a specific participant, some paradigm files and more are located on a shard Box folder.
+The box folder is named PBRC.
+If you do not have access to it, please contact Will.

+#### Below is where you will find details specific to the participant databas.
 This is a dynamic file.
 If you are running a participant, it will follow the previous participant.
 Below is a model of what this looks like

 | **Subject ID** | **DOT**    | **COND** | **ORDER** | **NOTES**        |
 | -------------- | ---------- | -------- | --------- | ---------------- |